MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Spain/sii-setup.md

 ---
 title: Set up SII for VAT reporting [ES]
-description: Learn how to set up Business Central to submit documents through SII in the Spanish version.
+description: This article explains how to submit documents through SII in the Spanish version of Dynamics 365 Business Central.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na